TL; DR

 These moments create insight without judgment.
 They allow people to practice regulation, communication, and adaptability in a way that feels real—not theoretical.

-While individual sessions are powerful, group experiences with horses can be transformative in a different way.
+Individual sessions are powerful.
+But as an equine therapist in Powhatan, VA, I’ve seen how group experiences with horses can be transformative in a different way.

 In group or organizational settings, horses quickly highlight: